Sparse Checkpointing for Fast and Reliable MoE Training: Evaluation

 \subsection{Training Efficiency Under Controlled Failures}

-We evaluate \NAME under controlled failures during training of the four MoE models listed in Table~\ref{tbl:model-spec}, using a range of failure rates by varying the Mean Time Between Failures (MTBF) from 2 hours down to 10 minutes over 12-hour training runs.
+We evaluate \NAME under controlled failures during training of the four MoE models listed in Table~\ref{tbl:model-spec}, using a range of failure rates by varying MTBF from 2 hours down to 10 minutes over 12-hour training runs.
 Table~\ref{tbl:overall} summarizes our results, addressing three questions:

-\textit{\textbf{What checkpoint intervals are achievable, and at what overhead?}} The checkpoint interval—the number of iterations between successive checkpoints—directly impacts checkpoint overhead and recovery performance.
+\textit{\textbf{What checkpoint intervals are achievable, and at what overhead?}} Checkpoint interval—the number of iterations between successive checkpoints—directly impacts checkpoint overhead and recovery performance, while checkpoint window denotes iterations over which a checkpoint is spread, ensuring every operator is snapshotted at least once.
+For dense checkpointing methods (CheckFreq and Gemini), this window is always 1.
 For CheckFreq, we configure its policy module to select intervals that cap runtime overhead at $\le 3\%$, resulting in intervals of 57–124 iterations across evaluated models and overhead of $\le 0.08$\,secs/iter.
 Gemini, in contrast, employs an oracle policy: intervals are selected offline individually for each MTBF to maximize ETTR.
 This idealized, hindsight-informed selection provides an upper bound on its achievable performance.
 At MTBF=2H, Gemini selects shorter intervals (46–92 iterations) with lower overhead ($\le 2\%$) than CheckFreq, benefiting from the use of high-bandwidth CPU memory rather than disk.
 However, as MTBF decreases, Gemini must shorten intervals further (\eg 17–31 iterations at MTBF=10M) to minimize recomputation, causing per-iteration overhead to increase to 11–15\%.

-MoC employs an aggressive always-on strategy, checkpointing every iteration by partially snapshotting experts.
-This approach maintains per-iteration checkpointing with modest overhead when failures are infrequent, but dramatically increases overhead as failures become frequent and the lost-token budget is exhausted.
-At MTBF=10M, this overhead reaches $13.65$ secs/iter for DeepSeek-MoE, slowing each iteration by $\approx4.7\times$. \NAME also checkpoints every iteration but leverages sparse checkpointing to incrementally snapshot subsets of operators over $W_{\text{sparse}}\in\{3,5,6\}$ iterations.
-This effectively decouples checkpoint intervals from overhead, enabling \NAME to maintain low overhead ($\le0.06$\,secs/iter, $\le2\%$) across all models and failure scenarios.
+MoC aggressively checkpoints every iteration by partially snapshotting experts, resulting in an effectively unbounded checkpoint window, risking token loss as some experts remain uncheckpointed indefinitely.
+MoC maintains modest overhead under infrequent failures, but overhead spikes dramatically as failures become frequent and the token-loss budget is exhausted (\eg $\approx4.7\times$ slowdown at MTBF=10M for DeepSeek-MoE).
+In contrast, \NAME checkpoints every iteration by incrementally snapshotting subsets of operators over a checkpoint window $W_{\text{sparse}}$, selected by Algorithm~\ref{sparse-window-algo}, ensuring all experts are checkpointed per window, eliminating token loss (\cref{sec:sparse-to-dense-conversion}).
+This evenly distributes checkpoint operation across multiple iterations, maintaining low overhead ($\le2\%$ slowdown) across all models and failure scenarios.